jweinst1/RiftJS/README.md

 ##License

-RiftJS is MIT licensed an open sourced.
+RiftJS is MIT licensed and open sourced.